 Jonathan Band helps shape the laws governing intellectual property and the Internet through a combination of legislative and appellate advocacy.
 He has represented clients with respect to the drafting of the Digital Millennium Copyright Act (DMCA), the PRO-IP Act, the Stop Online Piracy Act (SOPA), and other federal and state statutes relating to intellectual property and the Internet.
 He complements this legislative advocacy by filing amicus briefs in significant cases related to these provisions.

-Mr. Band has also represented clients in connection to the Anti-Counterfeiting Trade Agreement, the Trans-Pacific Partnership Agreement, the WIPO Treaty for the Visually Impaired, and other international agreements.
+Mr. Band has also represented clients in connection to the Anti-Counterfeiting Trade Agreement, the Trans-Pacific Partnership Agreement, the Trans-Atlantic Trade and Investment Partnership, the Marrakesh Treaty, and other international agreements.